Keyboard shortcuts

 • Shift+click adds items to the selection.

-• Right click opens the context menu.
+• Right click (while idle), Shift+F10, or Menu opens the context menu.

 • Ctrl+Alt+P toggles the selection properties panel (fill, arrow heads, text background, size).